All Episodes

 And I go to church.

-And it does of course remind me of my childhood and the stained glass overlays that drape over the shining faces of the choir boys of which I was one.
+And it does, of course, remind me of my childhood and the stained glass overlays that drape over the shining faces of the choir boys, of which I was one.

-You get to listen to ideas to arguments and morals, you get to lift your head from the trough of day-to-day issues and problems and challenges and look at the larger sphere of life and the more noble and spiritual sphere of life.
+You get to lift your head from the trough of day-to-day issues and problems and challenges and look at the larger sphere of life and the more noble and spiritual sphere of life.

 And who knows, right?